-Motorcycling Victoria founded in 1992, formerly the Auto Cycle Union of Victoria (ACUV), was formed in 1928.
+In 1928 the Auto Cycle Union of Victoria (ACUV) was formed to represent the Motorcycle Clubs in Victoria.

 The first President of the then ACUV was Mr. Fred Yott and the Secretary was Mr. A.Cliff Wilson.

-Today the organisation MA has in excess of 21,000 competitors, more than 350 affiliated clubs, and over 3000 registered officials.
+Today the national organisation Motorcycling Australia (MA) has in excess of 21,000 competitors, more than 350 affiliated clubs, and over 3000 registered officials.

 The body oversees state governing bodies Motorcycling New South Wales, Motorcycling Queensland, Motorcycling South Australia, Motorcycling Western Australia, Motorcycling Tasmania, Motorcycling Northern Territory and Motorcycling Victoria.

-We, Motorcycling Victoria (MV) has an upward of 4000 licenced members, more than 60 affiliated clubs and over 900 registered officials.
+We, Motorcycling Victoria (MV) have upward of 3600 licenced members, more than 60 affiliated clubs and over 650 registered officials.

 Broadford – State Motorcycle Sports Complex (SMSC)